 All UK limited companies, limited liability partnerships (LLPs), community interest companies (CICs), public limited companies and unlimited companies must all create and maintain a PSC register.

-Both new and existing companies are required to maintain a PSC register.
-Whether a company is dormant or active it must still maintain it.
+Both new and existing companies are required to maintain a PSC register, whether dormant or active.

 Sole traders, ordinary partnerships, limited partnerships (LPs) and Charitable incorporated organisations (CIOs) are NOT required to maintain a PSC register.